OFFIS-mosaik/mosaik/docs/installation.rst

 Linux
 =====

-This guide is based on *(K)ubuntu 14.04 Trusty Tahr, 64bit*.
+This guide is based on *(K)ubuntu 18.04 Bionic Beaver, 64bit*.

-Mosaik and the demo scenario require `Python`__ >= 3.3.
-Ubuntu ships with Python 3.4, so everything is okay.
+Mosaik and the demo scenario require `Python`__ >= 3.3, which should be fine for any recent linux distribution.
+Note that we test mosaik only for the most (typically three) recent python versions though.

 1. We also need `pip`__, a package manager for Python packages, and `virtualenv`__, which can create isolated Python environments for different